StackVista/stackstate-docs/develop/developer-guides/synchronizations_and_templated_files.md

 ## How to get a templated file for your StackPack

-Preparing a templated file is a process that requires some configuration of StackState.
+Preparing a templated file is a process that requires some configuration of Rancher Observability.
 To get the above file in a structure that can be used to create a StackPack, follow the below route:

-### 1. Prepare a check in StackState Agent
+### 1. Prepare a check in Rancher Observability Agent

 The first step is to prepare a check using the Agent V2 StackPack.
 This step allows for getting data from synchronizations that you configure in the next steps.
 Find out more about [Agent V2 checks](../../setup/agent/about-stackstate-agent.md).

 ### 2. Install Custom Synchronization StackPack

-To install this StackPack go to StackState's StackPacks section and locate the "Custom Synchronization" in Other StackPacks.
+To install this StackPack go to Rancher Observability's StackPacks section and locate the "Custom Synchronization" in Other StackPacks.
 During the installation process, you need to enter the following information:

-* Instance type \(source identifier\) - this is the identifier for the resource that you want to integrate with StackState, for example, AWS, Azure and Zabbix.
+* Instance type \(source identifier\) - this is the identifier for the resource that you want to integrate with Rancher Observability, for example, AWS, Azure and Zabbix.
 * Instance URL - The URL of the instance the data is being reported for.

 When the above information is provided click the "Install" button and if Agent V2 checks are working you should start to see the topology coming in for your integration and the "Custom Synchronization" should become enabled.